Resnovas/smartcloud/packages/workflow-mastermind/.github/PULL_REQUEST_TEMPLATE/change_documentation_location.md

+---
+name: Documentation Location
+about: Change the location of our documentation
+title: 'Docs: '
+labels: ''
+assignees: ''

+---

 <!-- Use this description template for changing documentation location.
 For new docs or updates to existing docs, use the "Documentation" template -->

 ## What does this MR do?